 Other definitions in programming such as FAT: File Allocation Table in Dictionary F.

-- Manual Forward Compatible:
+- Manual Fiora:

 - Manual Fifth-Generation Programming Language:

 - Help programming language (5GL) is a programming language based around solving problems using constraints given to the program, rather than using an algorithm written by a programmer.
-Most constraint fat: file allocation table explain.
+Most constraint fat: file allocation table meaning.

-- Manual Free Software:
+- Manual FreeBASIC: